Línea P: Construction

 To coordinate and carry out these building works, a center of operations was chosen within each zone to be fortified.
 In recent years, research has been published on the links between these works and the network of Francoist concentration camps.

 Every sector was subdivided in Centers of Resistance (Nucleos de Resistencia in Spanish, N.R.), which, in turn, included a large number of defensive points with reinforced concrete bunkers.
 This centers of resistance were intended to cover the main lines of penetrations, inside Spanish territory, while capable of defending themselves autonomously.
 Spanish military strategists needed also to compensate for the defensive weaknesses of the two extremities of the Pyrenees: the Basque Country and Navarra in the west and Catalonia in the east.
 The fortification efforts were determined by the topography of the Pyrenees.
 Consequently, no less than 100 Centers of Resistance were built in Catalonia, 56 in the Basque Country and Navarra and 20 in Aragón.

 Each Center of Resistance had a large number of defense points grouped in support points, and these in turn in Units and they in Sub-Units.
-The defense points would typically house a machine gun, an anti-tank gun, an infantry cannon, an anti-aircraft gun, a 81 mm mortar or a 50 mm mortar.
+The defense points would typically house a machine gun, an anti-tank gun, an infantry cannon, an anti-aircraft gun, an 81 mm mortar or a 50 mm mortar.
 Observatories were also built, as well as shelters and ammunition or food stores.
 The original plan was that each defense point would be surrounded by trenches with a shooter's well placed at each end.
 The whole complex would be surrounded by a wire fence.

 The Francoist project for the 500-km fortified line across the Pyrenees consisted of some 8,000 – 10,000 defensive points of which approximately half were built, stretching up to a depth of 60 km from the border.
 Their garrison would have theoretically consist of about 75,000 men.
 In spite of the effort made in its construction, there is no evidence that it was ever fully operational and armed, nor the armored doors that were manufactured to close the bunkers were placed or the barbed wire fences were deployed.
 The wire fences and armored doors that were produced to protect these settlements remained in storage in Figueras, Pamplona, and Jaca and eventually sent to the Spanish Sahara.

 Even if the works on the defensive were never finished, several military inspections took place over the years to check the settlements, as the military command considered these works to be strategic in the military defense of the national territory.
 The last inspection of these fortifications in the valley of the Aragón River date from 1986.

 The integration of Spain into the then European Economic Community and NATO in 1986 lead to the definitive abandonment of the Pyrenean fortification line as a defensive military infrastructure, becoming, in some cases, another tourist attraction in the Pyrenees.